No other database MCP server comes close to this tool count. Part of our Databases MCP category.

 The Bottom Line

 The MongoDB MCP server is the most feature-rich database MCP server we’ve reviewed.
-37+ tools across five categories, rapid release cadence, strong maintenance, and genuine innovation with the Performance Advisor and automatic embedding features.
+40+ tools across six categories, rapid release cadence, strong maintenance, and genuine innovation with the Performance Advisor, automatic embedding, Atlas Stream Processing, and now Agent Skills.

-The main concerns are the default-writable mode (flip this immediately), connection flooding under extended use, and the public preview label.
-But these are solvable problems — and MongoDB’s engineering team is clearly investing in this server as a first-class product.
+The remaining concerns are the underlying default-writable config (the interactive setup wizard guides toward read-only, but the programmatic default hasn’t changed) and connection flooding under extended use.
+But these are solvable problems — and MongoDB’s engineering team is clearly investing in this server as a first-class product, with seven releases since our last review and 770 commits.

 If your stack includes MongoDB, this is an easy install.
 If you’re choosing between MongoDB and Postgres for a new project and MCP integration matters to you, MongoDB’s MCP server is significantly ahead of any Postgres option — though the database choice should be driven by your data model needs, not the MCP server quality.